In Brief: Important Updates from February 2019Posted in : Supplementary Articles ROI on 4 March 2019 Issues covered:

-A number of useful articles and interesting case law reviews were added to the Legal Island Employment Law Hub throughout the month of February.
+A number of useful articles and interesting case law reviews were added to the Irish Employment Law Hub throughout the month of February.
 Here is a quick recap of some of the recent developments within the employment law sphere:

 DPC Annual Report 25 May - 31 December 2018